 Kristin Gallo’s IS fourth-graders celebrated their great behavior in October with a PJ/Fort Day!
 But Ms. Gallo had a special surprise waiting for them: She took a basketball hoop, their desks and parachute (who doesn’t love parachutes?) to make the ultimate, and HUGE, classroom fort!
 What a creative idea and fun day of learning!

-5 days ago, Minisink Valley School District
+about 2 months ago, Minisink Valley School District

 students